 - Project and internal work authorization documents.

-- Integrated Master Plan (IMP) and / or milestone dictionary.
+- Integrated Master Plan (IMP) or milestone dictionary.

 - Contract Budget Base Log, Management Reserve Log, and Undistributed Budget Log.

-- Risk identification and assessments, risk management plan.
+- Risk/opportunity identification and assessments, risk/opportunity management plan.

-- Integrated Master Schedule (IMS) submissions (Native Format preferred).
+- Integrated Master Schedule (IMS) submissions and related native schedule file.
 This includes the IMS summary report if required.

 - IMS Data Dictionary.

 - Most recent Contract Funds Status Report (CFSR) or equivalent funding status report.

 - Variance Analysis Reports (VARs) or equivalent progress narrative reports as well as the internal and external variance thresholds.

 - List of subcontractors including value and type (such as cost reimbursable, firm fixed price, time and materials) including the applicable purchase orders.
 When EVM requirements are flowed down to the subcontractors, provide a copy of subcontractor EVM related contractual requirements (CDRLs and DIDs).